Soeun Yoon

 Overview

-Localyze creates the experience for employers and employees with one software for everything - immigration, relocation, taxes & legal documents.
-My role was to redesign a mobile platform for the users to have the same accessibility as the desktop version.
+Our group chose to design a mobile app to provide notifications for tracking the relocation process and offering better personalization.
+Localyze offers a comprehensive experience for employers and employees by providing one platform for everything related to immigration, relocation, taxes, and legal documents.
+My role was to redesign the mobile platform to ensure users have the same accessibility as the desktop version.

 jpg